christianxiao/christianxiao.github.io/_posts/2017-08-02-[Spring]How-to-implement-@Enable-*-annotation-and-dynamic-register-bean.md

 ---
 layout: post
-title: [Spring]How to implement @Enable-* annotation and register beans dynamically
+title: "[Spring] How to implement @Enable-* annotation and register beans dynamically"
 category: programming
 ---
 We already know that Spring has a great plugin or module like system based on the ```@Enable-*``` annotation.